colah/ByronTrialNotes/daily-notes/day19.md

 * (Next picture) Area under the workbench?
  * Yes.
 * And you agreed yesterday that the lid may have been on initially?
- * I can't say one way or antother.
+ * I can't say one way or another.
 * Some tools?
  * A laser level...
 * This is a bin you might have to take with you somewhere?